 And so a full year passes and it is hard to detangle the threads of events from those of perception, the fabric of dreams from that of knowledge.
 Below I share what I read and therefore whom I was during 2018.

 Disappointment after disappointment of modern over-hyped books, led me to the aisle in the back of bookstores, where the not-so-shiny old editions of classic literature reside.
-Some titles got the collector treatment and mesmerize from bookstore windows, and I am not syaing I have not spent too much on owning a few.
+Some titles got the collector treatment and mesmerize from bookstore windows, and I am not saying I have not spent too much on owning a few.
 But there, at the back, there are shelves upon shelves of literature, written in times of revered literary criticism and lofty intellectual expectations, in a society driven by – dare I say – more complex searchings.
-I am certain some authors still write to unburden their souls, but it is rare now to find a book not sneakily hoping to transform into a script, characters not written with a specific actor in mind, lines, themes, and even whole series not written to ride a movement that might make the noticable.
-In short – there is pretence, there is authenticity and then there is the real thing.
+I am certain some authors still write to unburden their souls, but it is rare now to find a book not sneakily hoping to transform into a script, characters not written with a specific actor in mind, lines, themes, and even whole series not written to ride a movement that might win them notice.
+In short – there is pretense, there is authenticity, and then there is the real thing.

 To speak in titles – I read – finally, and too late – Rebecca – a masterpiece by Daphne De Maurier, and A Room With a View by E. M. Forster.
-Both were followed by award-winning movie adaptations, yet the books hold greater merit still.
-I also finally read Deviation – by beloved Bulgarian author Blaga Dimitrova, who was a friend and inspriation to Romain Gary.
+Both books were made into award-winning movie adaptations, yet they hold greater merit still.
+I also finally read Deviation – by beloved Bulgarian author Blaga Dimitrova, who was a friend and inspiration to Romain Gary.
 Her writing voice is so strong and so notably superior to anything written and published here today, that I felt proud and ashamed at the same time.
 The book was adapted for the screen almost the moment it was published in the 1960s.

 I picked up some fresh titles, too, despite my disenchantment.
 I chose Jenny Han’s series To All the Boys I’ve Loved Before and was not disappointed.
 Very relevant and very witty, this series reminded me of the Anne Shirley books, of all things.
 Regardless of the different context, time, themes, fundamentally both series explore the coming-of-age of a girl that does not fit perfectly in the societal average, cherishes her family and friends, and knows how to stand up for herself.
 So my respect to Jenny Han – parallels to L. M. Montgomery are no small feat.